toorshia/justgage/README.md

 JustGage is a handy JavaScript plugin for generating and animating nice &amp; clean dashboard gauges.
 It is based on Raphaël library for vector drawing.

-Checkout http://justgage.com for details, demos, current release and more.

 ###Update log

 ######November 10, 2015.